popsim-consortium/stdpopsim/docs/tutorial.rst

     print(ts.num_populations)
     # 1
     print(ts.num_mutations)
-    # 1472
+    # 1322
     print(ts.num_trees)
-    # 1078
+    # 1021

-As expected, there are 10 samples in one population.
-We can also see that it takes 1078 distinct genealogical trees across this 1Mb of sequence, on which there were 1472 mutations (since we are not using a seed here, the number of mutations and trees will be slightly different for you).
+As expected, there are 10 haploids in one population.
+We can also see that it contains 1021 distinct genealogical trees across this 1Mb of sequence, on which there were 1322 mutations (since we are not using a seed here, the number of mutations and trees will be slightly different for you).
 Try running the simulation again, and notice that the number of samples and populations stays the same, while the number of mutations and trees changes.